 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Nikon 24mm f2.8D weighs 270g, which means it is 400g (59%) lighter than the Nikon 14mm f2.8D ED which has a weight of 670g.

 Lens Mounts